wp-plugins/captcha-bank/readme.txt

 == Description ==

-The Captcha Bank plugin allows you to implement a super security captcha into your wordpress site.
+Captcha Bank is a powerful captcha protection for WordPress login, lost password, registration, and comment forms.

-It protects your website from spam by means of math logic, easily understood by human beings.
+It protects your website from spam by means of logic, easily understood by human beings.

 You will not have to spend your precious time on annoying attempts to understand hard-to-read words, combinations of letters or pictures that make your eyes pop up.

 All you need is to do one of the three basic maths actions - add, subtract and multiply.

 = Features =